danforthcenter/plantcv/docs/mask_bad_threshold.md

 **returns** thresholded/binary image

 - **Parameters:**
-    - float_img - Input image data (most likely an image that is the result of some numeric calculation, e.g. a hyperspectral index image).
+    - float_img - Input float image data (most likely an image that is the result of some numeric calculation, e.g. a hyperspectral index image).
 The datatype should be "float".
     - bad_type  - The definition of "bad" pixels ("nan", "inf", or "native", default="native")
 - **Context:**
     - Used to threshold based on value of pixels.
 This can be useful to post-process calculated hyperspectral indices.